-I usually draw these maps in a spider’s web format.
+I usually use these maps in a spider’s web format.
 It is easier to see how the parts interact.
 However, my computer skills are not yet up to this.
-I have redrawn them in a table form..
+I have redrawn them in a table.

-This is a hypothetical Time Planning map with two segment completed
+This is a hypothetical Time Planning map with two segments completed

 (Can be person, group etc.)